On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Abstract

 \section{Abstract}

-It is well known that Empirical Risk Minimization (ERM) with squared loss may attain minimax suboptimal error rates \citep{birge1993rates}.
-The key message of this paper is that, under mild assumptions, the suboptimality of ERM \emph{must} be due to large bias rather than variance.
-More precisely, in the bias-variance decomposition of the squared error of the ERM, the variance term necessarily enjoys the minimax rate.
-In the case of fixed design, we provide an elementary proof of this fact using the probabilistic method.
-Then, we prove this result for various models in the random design setting.
-In addition, we provide a simple proof of Chatterjee's admissibility theorem \cite[Theorem 1.4]{chatterjee2014new}, which states that ERM cannot be ruled out as an optimal method, in the fixed design setting, and extend this result to the random design setting.
-We also show that our estimates imply \textit{stability} of ERM, complementing the main result of \cite{caponnetto2006stability} for non-Donsker classes.
-Finally, we show that for non-Donsker classes, there are functions close to the ERM, yet far from being almost-minimizers of the empirical loss, highlighting the somewhat irregular nature of the loss landscape.
+It is well known that Empirical Risk Minimization (ERM) may attain minimax suboptimal rates in terms of the mean squared error \citep{birge1993rates}.
+In this paper, we prove that, under relatively mild assumptions, the suboptimality of ERM \emph{must} be due to its large bias.
+Namely, the variance error term of ERM is bounded by the minimax rate.
+In the fixed design setting, we provide an elementary proof of this result using the probabilistic method.
+Then, we extend our proof to the random design setting for various models.
+In addition, we provide a simple proof of Chatterjee's admissibility theorem \cite[Theorem 1.4]{chatterjee2014new}, which states that in the fixed design setting, ERM cannot be ruled out as an optimal method, and then we extend this result to the random design setting.
+We also show that our estimates imply the \textit{stability} of ERM, complementing the main result of \cite{caponnetto2006stability} for non-Donsker classes.
+Finally, we highlight the somewhat irregular nature of the loss landscape of ERM in the non-Donsker regime, by showing that functions can be close to ERM, in terms of $L_2$ distance, while still being far from almost-minimizers of the empirical loss.